Digital Measurement Privacy Statement

 Nielsen uses its proprietary digital measurement products to measure and analyze how consumers engage with media across online, mobile and emerging technologies, and Nielsen offers insights into consumer behavior.

-We work with various companies, including data providers, advertisers, advertising agencies, and publishers, to measure the effectiveness and reach of content viewed or listened to online and offline, no matter what kind of device people use to consume it.
+Nielsen works with various companies, including data providers, advertisers and publishers, to measure the effectiveness and reach of content viewed or listened to on the internet and radio, no matter what kind of device people use to consume it.
 For example, we help advertisers better understand campaign performances across TV, radio, computer and mobile audiences.

-Here's how it works: participating companies include proprietary Nielsen measurement software in their content on their chosen sites, ads, apps and video players.
+Here’s how it works: Participating companies include proprietary Nielsen measurement software in their content on their chosen sites, ads, apps and video players.
 Here, the word “content” refers to audio, video, advertisements and any other media users might encounter or engage with.
-Nielsen’s proprietary measurement software embedded in the content uses various technologies (including cookies, pixel tags, and our software contained in mobile applications) or watermarks to gather information that help us understand what content users are watching or listening to and interact with, which advertising campaigns are effective, and the aggregated demographic composition of a website's or application's visitors or viewers of digital content.
-For example, a sample audience measurement report might say "this ad campaign was viewed by 24,000 females between the ages of 24-30 in the U.S., Pacific Northwest region."
+Nielsen’s proprietary measurement software embedded in the content uses tags (including cookies, pixel tags, and our software contained in mobile applications) or watermarks to gather information that help us understand what content users are exposed to and interact with, which advertising campaigns are effective, and the aggregated demographic composition of a website’s or application’s visitors or viewers of digital content.
+For example, a sample audience measurement report might say “this ad campaign was viewed by 70,000 females between the ages 24-30 in the U.S., Pacific Northwest region.”

-We also work with third-party service providers to obtain pseudonymous and/or aggregated data, which we add to our measurements.
-"Pseudonymous data" means personal data from which the underlying individuals cannot readily be identified.
+We also work with third-party service providers to obtain pseudonymous and/or aggregated data, which we to our measurements.
+“Pseudonymous data” means individual-level data from which the underlying individuals cannot reasonably be identified.
 Types of pseudonymous data include information associated with, for example, a cookie, advertising or device identifier, or other persistent unique identifier.
-"Aggregated data" means a set of data about a group or segment of individuals that prevents specific individuals from within the group from being identified.
+“Aggregated data” means a set of data about a group or segment of individuals that prevents specific individuals from within the group from being identified.

 Sometimes our mobile measurement software is embedded in Adobe’s Primetime, a “TV Everywhere” platform that enables consumers to watch live, linear and on-demand programming on different devices.
 Learn more about Adobe Primetime and read the privacy statement for Adobe’s analytics products.

-We do not identify, or attempt to identify, the individuals we collect content measurement data from or about.
+We do not identify, or attempt to identify, the individuals we collect content measurement data from.

-Our proprietary digital measurement software may collect data about the content that was viewed (e.g., which ad campaign or which program episode), where the content was viewed (e.g., on which website or in which app), and general information about the device on which the content was viewed (e.g., tablet or smartphone, advertising identifier, IP address, operating system).
+Nielsen’s proprietary digital measurement software may collect data about the content that was viewed (e.g., which ad campaign, or which program episode), where the content was viewed (e.g., on which website or in which app), and general information about the device on which the content was viewed (e.g., tablet or smartphone, advertising identifier, IP address, operating system).
 Data from one of our lines of services is then matched with data from other companies that recognize their own users or that collect data about consumers generally.
 These other companies provide Nielsen with aggregated or pseudonymous audience statistics.
 We do not tell these third parties what content their users have viewed, and Nielsen never learns the identities of the other companies’ users.

-Our Nielsen Digital Brand Effect services randomly present short surveys to users who may or may not have been exposed to our clients' content.
+Our Nielsen Digital Brand Effect services randomly present short surveys to users who may or may not have been exposed to our clients’ content.
 Responses are voluntary.
 If a viewer responds to a survey question, the response is stored in a database.
-The surveys do not ask for or collect any directly identifiable data, but will collect an IP address and a device identifier.
+The surveys do not ask for or collect any directly identifiable data.

 We use this data to create a variety of insights, reports and analyses, including the composition of the audience that viewed certain content, or about the effectiveness of an advertising campaign.

-We may also enhance or calibrate the data collected with other online and offline data sources and research tools, including Nielsen panelists’ viewing data (excluding individually identifying details).
-Other data sources may include social media or e-commerce sites.
-These additional sources allow us to perform more robust research and analyses concerning internet audience demographics, preferences and use.
+Nielsen may also enhance or calibrate the data collected with other online and offline data sources and research tools, including Nielsen panelist viewing data (excluding individually identifying details).
+Other data sources may include social media or ecommerce sites.
+These additional sources allow us to perform more robust research and analyses concerning Internet audience demographics, preferences, and use.

 We include only non-identifiable or aggregated data in our insights, reports and analyses.

-We employ or engage other companies or individuals to perform certain functions on our behalf.
+We employ or work with other companies or individuals to perform certain functions on our behalf.
 These service providers are granted access to the data needed to perform their functions, but are prohibited from using our data for any other purpose.
-In addition, we may provide data to third parties when disclosure is required by law or as needed to exercise or preserve our legal rights, or to take action regarding potentially illegal activities, as well as in the event of a sale, assignment, bankruptcy, or other disposal of all or part of our business or assets (in which case we will take reasonable steps to ensure that the data is protected as described in this Privacy Statement).
-We may also share pseudonymous data to facilitate financing, securitization, insuring or other necessary business activities.
+In addition, we may release data to third parties when disclosure is required by law or as needed to exercise or preserve our legal rights, or to take action regarding potentially illegal activities, as well as in the event of a sale, assignment, bankruptcy, or other disposal of all or part of our business or assets (in which case we will take reasonable steps to ensure that the data is protected as described in this Statement).
+We may also share pseudonymous data to facilitate the financing, securitization, insuring, or other necessary business activities.

-We use reasonable organizational, technical and administrative measures to protect the security and confidentiality of data under our control.
-Unfortunately, no data transmission over the internet or data storage system can be guaranteed to be 100% secure.
+Nielsen uses reasonable organizational, technical and administrative measures to protect the security and confidentiality of data within our control.
+Unfortunately, no data transmission over the Internet or data storage system can be guaranteed to be 100 percent secure.

-We store data for as long as needed for our research and analysis purposes as described in this Privacy Statement and in accordance with applicable law.
-We may store data in the U.S., or we may transfer them to another country.
-Wherever we hold data, we will apply the terms of this Privacy Statement and any applicable law.
+We store data for as long as needed for our research and analyses purposes as described in this Statement and in accordance with law.
+We may store data in the U.S. or we may transfer them to another country.
+Wherever we hold data, we will apply the terms of this Statement and any applicable law.

-We reserve the right to update and make changes to this Privacy Statement.
+Nielsen reserves the right to update and make changes to this privacy Statement.
 We will provide a description of changes since the last update in the “Recent Changes to this Privacy Statement” section.

-If you have any comments or questions regarding this Privacy Statement, or wish to contact our EU Data Protection Officer, please contact us.
-You can also send us a letter at the following addresses:
+If you have any comments or questions regarding this privacy Statement, please contact us.